HikariBoy/Adri-Ardu-Scope/README.md

 ## Issues
   * At high sample rates, only the top 8 bits are captured, so the amplitude resolution is lowered.
 At slower data rates, this reverts back to 10 bits.
 However in binary transmission I allow of 1024bytes to be sent.  while I have compressed the bits into a continuous bit stream, this still means only 1024*(8/10)~ 819 samples are actually take each scan at lower data rates.
 This needs to be fixed
   * Need to work on advanced triggering including 1) manual (single shot) trigger and externally driven triggering

+## Changes
+From Version 0.2
+* increase update speed of display loop
+* added BOLD text to selected radio button
+* window prevented from resize (to preserve button positions)
+* added (with considerable effort) a spectrogram to display freq & Tame data
+* added a scale bar (which only appears in spectrum/spectrogram plots) to adjust FFT sample size
+* spectrum plots now in dB
+* one side spectral outputs now scaled correctly and include a hanning window